morrislenny/installfest/docs/setup_win8.md

 ## Installing Nightcode

-Nightcode is a Clojure IDE that comes bundled with other tools in the clojure development stack.
+Nightcode is a Clojure IDE (Integrated Development Environment, which means that it is a text editor, like Word, only specialized for writing programs) that comes bundled with other tools useful for working with Clojure.

 ![Nightcode IDE](img/nightcode.jpg)